 R406.6.3 Additional documentation.
-The code official or other authority having jurisdiction authority having jurisdiction, where one exists,
+The code official or other authority having jurisdiction shall be permitted to require the following documents:

 - 1. Documentation of the building component characteristics of the ERI reference design. - 2.
 A certification signed by the builder providing the building component characteristics of the rated design. - 3.
 Documentation of the actual values used in the soft- ware calculations for the rated design.